koalazak/dorita980/README.md

 # How to get your username/blid and password
 (Needed for Cloud and Local requests)

 Download or clone this repo then install, then run `npm run getpassword`.
-You need to know your robot IP address (look in your router or scan your LAN network with nmap to find it)
+You need to know your robot IP address (look in your router or scan your LAN network with nmap to find it).
+Or use `dorita980.getRobotIP()` method.

 ```bash
 $ git clone https://github.com/koalazak/dorita980.git